NLeSC/nlesc-serverless-boilerplate/docs/log.md

    cancelJob(jobid: "4b57218f-6364-49f3-a742-340a82593bd4")
  }
 ```
-Check in DynamodDB if job has been cancelled
+Check in AWS Batch console if job has been cancelled

 ### Add job listen function lambda